opentargets/genetics-colocalisation/README.md

 ```

 The above command will run all analyses specified in the manifest using GNU parallel.
 It will create two files `commands_todo.txt.gz` and `commands_done.txt.gz` showing which analyses have not yet/already been done.
 The pipeline can be stopped at any time and restarted without repeating any completed analyses.
 You can safely regenerate the `commands_*.txt.gz` commands whilst the pipeline is running using `python 3_make_commands.py --quiet`.

+Warning: When I ran this for 1.7 million comparisons I ran out of inodes towards the end, causing the remaining comparisons to fail.
+Need to think about how to remedy this.

+Each comparison took on average ~70 seconds.
+On 60 cores, this completes in about 1 month.
+This pipeline will need scaling out, or optimising in the future if the scale of the data drastically increases.

 #### Step 5: Process the results